 1 package white corn tortillas (small size).

 1T Extra Virgin Olive Oil (EVOO), for marinating shrimp.

 *Sour cream, for topping (optional).

 Marinate & Cook Shrimp:

-- Place shrimp onto bowl (if you have about a pound), add 1T EVOO, juice from one lime, & ~1-2T of fresh salsa.
+Place shrimp into small bowl (assuming ~1lb), add 1T EVOO, juice from 1/2 lime, & ~1-2T fresh, prepared salsa.

 Make Lime Slaw: